Living-with-machines/DeezyMatch/README.md

 ============================================================
 ```

-The first column lists the learnable parameters, and the second column specifies if those parameters will be used in the optimization or not.
+The first column lists the parameters in the model, and the second column specifies if those parameters will be used in the optimization or not.
 In our example, we set `["emb", "rnn_1", "attn"]` and all the parameters except for `fc1` and `fc2` will not be changed during the training.

 In fact, it is possible to print all parameters in a model by: